6 Factors that increase the use of shared spaces

 People are more likely to work in spaces where they can Plug-n-play.

 Quick and easy WiFi connections are expected.
 A lack thereof causes frustration.

 People naturally gravitate towards areas that offer some form of privacy.
-Whether it is to have a priviledged conversation or meeting, or to minimise distractions and do focused work.
+Whether it is to have a privileged conversation or meeting, or to minimise distractions and do focused work.
 Shared spaces can cater to different levels of visual, acoustical or territorial privacy.

 Is it Truly Agile?

 Are your shared office spaces flexible?
 Spaces should be able to change to suit the needs of different people and tasks?
-This is acheived by incorporating flexi, mobile or adjustable furniture and tools.
+This is achieved by incorporating flexi, mobile or adjustable furniture and tools.
 Also ensure people know that they are allowed to move the furniture around.